khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 ## w4 websites and troubleshooting

 ### discuss progress / clarifications
+- welcome Francesca and Maria - did you manage to catch up with the video I sent you?
 - would you like to present your progress with your portfolio overview e.g. link + TODO lists?
 - do you have questions regarding your assignment?
 - if your GitHub account name is not your student number, [could you please amend it](https://youtu.be/5GQEf_5PSUs)?